 4. Black Oil Sunflower Seed Bombs

-These sunflower seed bombs come in a pack of 50 for only $20, with two to three sunflower seeds per ball.
+These sunflower seed bombs come in a pack of 50 with two to three sunflower seeds per ball.
 You can plant them any time of year and they benefit a smattering of animals, from bees to butterflies to chipmunks to squirrels.

 This is one area you’ll keep returning to year after year to see just how high your sunflowers are growing.